hubcity/drawdowncalc/README.md

 Shows the progress of the solver as it attempts to maximize your spending floor.

 ### --timelimit N
 Usually the program gives you an answer within a few seconds.
-In the event that it can't find the answer quickly it will give return the best answer that it has found after 300 seconds (5 minutes).
+In the event that it can't find the answer quickly it will return the best answer that it has found after 300 seconds (5 minutes).
 If you want to wait longer then you can specify how long, in seconds, that you are willing to wait with this option.
 I recommend that you use the --verbose option in conjunction with this argument so you can see that progress is being made.

 ### --csv
 Outputs your answer in csv format instead of a table.